CosmWasm/docs-deprecated/learn/simple-option/develop.md

 ### Init

 The init function will be called exactly once, before the contract is executed.
-It is a "privileged" function in that it can set configuration that can never be modified by any other method call. the first line parses the input from raw bytes into our contract-defined message.
+It is a "privileged" function in that it can set configuration that can never be modified by any other method call.
+The first line parses the input from raw bytes into our contract-defined message.
 We then check if option is expired, then create the initial state.
 If expired, we return a generic contract error, otherwise, we store the state and return a success code:

 ```rust
 pub fn init<S: Storage, A: Api, Q: Querier>(